alimkoca/memorust/README.md

 # memorust
-Simple and stupid flash card implementation in CLI
+Simple and stupid flash card implementation on CLI

 How to add a card:
 ```